MirjamC/xml-workshop/_sources/4_example_ET.md

   name: python3
 ---

-# Lesson 4: Practical session: Working with ElemenTree and Beautiful Soup
+# 4. Practical session: Working with ElemenTree

 In this lesson, we are going to explore how the different packages work.
 We use the same example file that was used in lesson 2 (click here to download the file).